|Nutritional Guidelines (per serving)|

 The coronation in this recipe is usually mixed with cooked chicken.
-This turkey recipe, however, has replaced the chicken to become Coronation Turkey, a great way to use up leftover turkey.
+This recipe, however, has replaced the chicken to become Coronation Turkey, a great way to use up leftover meat from the holidays.

-Coronation chicken was designed for the coronation of Queen Elizabeth II as a representation of the, then, colonial nature of the British Empire so includes fruit, curry, and mayonnaise.
-There may no longer be a British empire but this recipe remains a firm favorite all over the British Isles.
+Coronation chicken was designed for the coronation of Queen Elizabeth II in 1952.
+It includes fruit, curry, and mayonnaise.
+The recipe is representative of the British Empire's colonization of the world, which resulted in British exploitation of curry and diverse fruits.
+The recipe remains a firm favorite all over the British Isles.

-- 1 tbsp rapeseed or vegetable oil oil
+- 1 tablespoon rapeseed oil (or vegetable oil)

 - 1 bay leaf

-- Heat a tablespoon of rapeseed oil in a frying pan, add the chopped onion and cook on a low heat for 3 minutes.
-Then add the curry paste and cook for a further 2 minutes.
+Heat the oil in a frying pan, add the onions and cook on a low heat for 3 minutes.
+Add the curry paste and cook for 2 more minutes.

 Remove the pan from the heat and add the tomato puree, red wine, chicken stock and bay leaf.
 Season with sea salt and black pepper and bring to the boil.

 Add the sugar and the lemon juice and simmer for 5 to 10 minutes.

 Slowly add the curry mixture to the mayonnaise.

 Stir in 2 tablespoons of the apricot puree.